 During 2013, the Company completed negotiation of lease termination agreements with the tenants of Van Ness Square and the building became vacant in April 2013.
-Costs incurred related to those termination arrangements were amortized to expense using the straight-line method over the remaining terms of the leases, are included in "Predevelopment Expenses" in the Consolidated Statements of Operations, totaled \$2.7 million in 2012 and approximately \$3.3 million in 2013.
-The Company has entered into an arrangement with a general contractor and intends to develop a 271-unit residential project with approximately 9,000 square feet of street-level retail, below street-level structured parking and amenities including a community room, landscaped courtyards, a fitness room and a rooftop pool and deck.
-During the fourth quarter of 2013, demolition of the existing structure commenced.
-In connection with such demolition, approximately \$580,000 of predevelopment expenses were recognized in 2013 and approximately \$510,000 of additional predevelopment expenses will be recognized as demolition progresses and is completed in the first quarter of 2014.
-Construction is expected to be completed in late 2015.
-The total cost of the project, excluding predevelopment expense and land (which the Company has owned), is expected to be approximately \$93.0 million, a portion of which will be financed with a recently-closed construction-to-permanent loan.
+Costs incurred related to those termination arrangements were amortized to expense using the straight-line method over the remaining terms of the leases and are included in "Predevelopment Expenses" in the Consolidated Statements of Operations.
+Lease termination costs and demolition costs totaled approximately \$3.9 million in 2013 and \$0.5 million in 2014.
+The Company is developing a 271-unit residential project with approximately 9,000 square feet of street-level retail, below street-level structured parking and amenities including a community room, landscaped courtyards, a fitness room and a rooftop pool and deck.

+Construction is expected to be substantially completed early in the second quarter of 2016.
+The structure comprises 11 levels, five of which are below street level.
+Interior finishes are nearing completion and site work is being finalized.
+The street level retail space is 100% leased to a grocery/gourmet food market and an upscale Italian restaurant.
+The total cost of the project, excluding predevelopment expense and land (which the Company has owned), is expected to be approximately \$93.0 million, a portion of which is being financed with a \$71.6 million construction-to-permanent loan.
+Costs incurred through December 31, 2015, total approximately \$77.2 million, of which \$45.2 million has been financed by the loan.